-(Refer 3.2.1 & 3.4 and Table 3)
+(Refer 3.1.4 & 3.2.3.
+3.2.4 and Table 3 & 5)

-It is humbly submitted that the impact on cargo volumes due to construction of New Cargo Village, establishment of new Greenfield Airport (Jewar International Airport) may be known only sometime after the commencement of operations of these two facilities.
-In addition, impact of increased competition from DCSC may be known only after operations have normalised after recovering from the impact of Covid-19, as past trends during abnormal times of Covid-19 may not show similar trends in the future after normalisation of operations.
+It is humbly submitted that the impact on cargo volume loss, if any, due to apprehension of shifting of Air Asia & Vistara's Cargo Operations from DCSC's Cargo Terminal to Air India's Domestic Cargo Handling Facility may be known only if such an event occurs.
+In addition, impact on cargo volumes due to operationalisation of Cargo Hub at new Greenfield Airport at Jewar (Noida) may only be estimated only after operations have normalised after recovering from the impact of Covid-19, as past trends during abnormal times of Covid-19 may not show similar trends in the future.